opichon/UAMAwsBundle/README.md

 }
 ```

-Register this bundle in your ap's kernel:
+Register this bundle in your app's kernel:

 ```
 # app/AppKernel.php